aave/risk-v3/asset-risk/adding-an-asset.md

 Aave enables users to supply and borrow digital assets through the pooling of funds.
 Suppliers receive protocol-issued aTokens, which gather supplies and the interest generated.
 Each borrow is secured by a collateral acting as a risk mitigation tool against default.
 More details on how the protocol works can be found in [Aave’s Technical Paper](https://github.com/aave/aave-v3-core/blob/master/techpaper/Aave_V3_Technical_Paper.pdf).

-With V3,
-- Assets can now be listed as *isolated*
-  - cannot supply other assets as collateral
-  - only borrow isolated stablecoin
-- Assets can now be listed as *siloed*
-  - can be supplied but not used as collateral
-- the Aave Protocol can support a maximum of 255 E-mode categories

-V3 of Aave protocol introduce new `ASSET_LISTING_ADMIN` role which allows holders of this role to:
-- add new assets to the Aave V3 markets
-- update asset oracle sources
-- update fallback oracles

 https://github.com/aave/aave-v3-core/blob/master/techpaper/Aave_V3_Technical_Paper.pdf

 Given the specificities of Aave’s model, the selection of assets has been performed with the following constraints: